schana/dayz-server-carim/README.md

 1. Run `preexec.bat`
 1. Your server should now be configured to automatically pull updates and apply them every time your server restarts

+### Advanced Usage

+All the configurations are stored in the `resources` directory.
+It is encouraged to copy everything except `original-mod-files` into your own resources directory where you can individually manage your server's configuration.

+#### Useful files in resources

+* `auth.json` is where admins, priority, steam credentials, etc. are stored
+* `preexec.bat` is the script that runs the config utility with logging
+* `modifications/omega/mods.json` contains the mods enabled on the server
+* `modifications/server/types_config.json` is where `types.xml` is configured
+* `modifications/mods` is the folder containing all the mod specific configuration

 ## Included Mod Configuration

 ```